-We study how changes in interest rates affect discount rates and prices in equity markets.
-While stocks have long-duration cash flows, this need not imply that they are highly sensitive to arbitrary interest-rate changes: rates can fall for multiple structural reasons, each of which affects equity differently.
-We provide a simple theoretical decomposition under which any change in trend real rates can be split into three components: a change in expected growth, a change in uncertainty, and a pure discounting shock.
-Only the pure discounting term transmits one for one from interest rates to equity yields.
-Implementing our decomposition with a global panel of growth expectations and asset prices, we find: (i) a weak unconditional relation between stock valuations and trend real rates, but (ii) a very strong relation between valuations and the pure discounting component of rates, with pure discount rate changes explaining over 80% of the cross-country variation in stock valuations since 1990.
-In the U.S. data, we find that only 35% of the decline in interest rates is attributable to the pure discount term, implying that only a fraction of the change in rates has passed through directly to equities.
+The literature often seeks to determine the effect of interest rates on equity valuations, but both are endogenous and their comovement depends on the structural drivers underlying interest-rate changes.
+We show that changes in real rates can come from changes in expected growth, risk, or "pure discounting."
+We characterize the effect on equity valuations for each of the three shocks, and show that only pure discount-rate shocks transmit one for one to equity valuations, with little or negative transmission of growth and risk shocks.
+Implementing our decomposition with a global panel of growth expectations and asset prices, we find: (i) a weak unconditional relation between stock valuations and real rates, but (ii) a strong relation between valuations and the pure discounting component of rates, with pure discount-rate changes explaining over 80% of the cross-country changes in stock valuations since 1990.
+In the U.S. data, we find that 35% of the decline in interest rates is attributable to the pure discounting term, implying that only a fraction of the change in rates has passed through directly to equities.
 We also use our decomposition to speak to higher-frequency returns; explain interest-rate exposures in the cross-section of stocks; estimate a sizable duration-matched equity premium; and unpack the effects of policy-induced interest-rate shocks.

-KEYWORDS: Stock prices, interest rates, duration, long-term growth

-JEL CODES: G10, G12, E43, E44
+KEYWORDS: Stock prices, interest rates, duration, long-term growth JEL CODES: G10, G12, E44, F30

-^{}Preliminary draft.
-We are grateful to Michael Bauer, Martin Beraja, Darrell Duffie, Matthieu Gomez, Martin Lettau, Dmitry Livdan, Hanno Lustig, Peter Maxted, Thomas Mertens, Emi Nakamura, David Sraer, Jón Steinsson, Johan Walden, and seminar participants at the SF Fed Macro-Finance Workshop and UC Berkeley for very helpful comments.
-Gormsen thanks the Fama-Miller Center, Fama Faculty Fellowship, and Asness Junior Faculty Fellowship for financial support.
-Gormsen is at the University of Chicago Booth School of Business and NBER, and Lazarus is at the Haas School of Business, University of California, Berkeley.
+^{}An early draft of this paper circulated under the title "Equity Duration and Interest Rates."
+We are grateful to Michael Bauer, Martin Beraja, Jules van Binsbergen, Darrell Duffie, Matthieu Gomez, Rohan Kekre, Amir Kermani, Ralph Koijen, Arvind Krishnamurthy, Martin Lettau, Dmitry Livdan, Hanno Lustig, Peter Maxted, Thomas Mertens, Emi Nakamura, Lasse Pedersen, David Sraer, Jón Steinsson, and seminar participants at the SF Fed, UC Berkeley, and Stanford GSB for very helpful comments.
+Gormsen thanks the Fama-Miller Center, the Fama Faculty Fellowship, and the Center for Big Data in Finance (grant no. DNRF167) for financial support.
+Gormsen is at Copenhagen Business School, University of Chicago Booth School of Business, NBER, and the Danish Finance Institute, and Lazarus is at the Haas School of Business, University of California, Berkeley.
 Contact: niels.gormsen@chicagobooth.edu and lazarus@berkeley.edu.